DevExpress/testcafe/docs/articles/documentation/recipes/best-practices/best-practices.md

 * Smart Assertions
 * Use of Page Objects
 * Use of Roles for Login
 * File structure
 * Clean up between Tests (beforeEach)
-* Testing only e2e scenarios / e2e tests appliance
+* E2E Tests Limitations
 * Selectors strategy

 ## Smart Assertions

-Since web testing is asynchronous, peripheral factors (like network lag, processor, or memory bottlenecks in containers) can interfere with the assertions and render tests inconclusive (otherwise known as 'flaky').
+In end-to-end web testing, peripheral factors (like network lag, processor, or memory bottlenecks in containers) can interfere with the assertions and render tests inconclusive (otherwise known as 'flaky').

 Out of the box, TestCafe includes a [Smart Assertion Query Mechanism](../../guides/basic-guides/assert.md#smart-assertion-query-mechanism), which helps mitigate these effects.
 This mechanism introduces additional wait time for all the assertions: if an assertion fails, the test doesn't fail straight away.
 Instead, the assertion retries multiple times within a timeout.
 That helps to stabilize the tests without a big impact on performance.